piyueh/geoclaw-neck-test/README.md

 #### 3.2.3.
 Modified `flag2refine2.f90`

-The refinement criteria is simplified so that all wet cells are flagged for refinement regardless whether the depths are higher or lower than the `dry_tolerance`.
+The refinement criterion is simplified so that all wet cells are flagged for refinement regardless of whether the depths are higher or lower than the `dry_tolerance`.
 The simulation result is still erroneous, which is expected.
 This is due to that the problematic parent cell still has a zero depth when using original `update.f90`.
-So the solver still think that parent cell is a dry cell, even though this dry parent cell actually has wet child cells.
+So the solver still thinks that parent cell is a dry cell, even though this dry parent cell actually has wet child cells.
 And the solver does not flag this parent cell for refinement, and therefore its neighbor cells (the buffer layer) will not be refined.